 Now that we’re friends, call me Jenny 💛

-Explore my photographs and discover the stories they hold—you may even find echoes of your own journey within them.
+Explore my photographs and moments of wonder —you may even find echoes of your own journey within them.

 Curious how I can help you grow as a photographer?
 Explore my mentoring and retreat experiences!